WebOrigami/docs/src/content/framework/intro3.md

 Here's an [example About Us area](/samples/aboutUs) you can consider as a model for this task:

-- There's a main `index.html` route.
+- There's a main `index.html` URL.
-- There's a `team` route with an HTML page for each person on the team.
+- There's a `team` URL with an HTML page for each person on the team.

 ## Visualize the final result